Pharmacy Research UK

 Understanding the Funder

-PRUK recommends applicants “learn about them as an organization – what they are trying to achieve, why they have these aspirations and how they are going to achieve their goals” through their research strategy and guidance documents.
+PRUK recommends applicants “learn about them as an organisation – what they are trying to achieve, why they have these aspirations and how they are going to achieve their goals” through their research strategy and guidance documents.

 Recent Funded Project Examples